 Students in most two-year MIA and MPA degree programs are required to fulfill a minimum of 120 internship hours and complete the paperwork outlined below in order to meet the internship degree requirement.
-In addition, students must register in the SIPA U9013 internship course, complete the paperwork, and fulfill a minimum of 120 internship hours for 1.5 credits (or 240 hours for 3 credits); see INTERNSHIP PAPERWORK and INTERNSHIP REGISTRATION sections, below, for more details.
+In addition, students must register in the SIPA U9013 internship course, complete the paperwork, and fulfill a minimum of 120 internship hours for 0 credits or 1.5 credits (or 240 hours for 3 credits); see INTERNSHIP PAPERWORK and INTERNSHIP REGISTRATION sections, below, for more details.

 If you are still unsure about your internship eligibility after reviewing this section, please email the details of your internship opportunity to [email protected].